amar1087/Portfolio/replit.md

 # Overview

 This is a professional portfolio website built as a full-stack application showcasing Amarjeet Kaur, a Senior Full Stack Developer & Cloud Architect with 15+ years of experience.
 The application features a React frontend with a Node.js Express backend, designed to display portfolio information including experience, skills, projects, and contact details.
-The site includes an integrated AI chatbot powered by Hugging Face Spaces for professional dialogue and is built with modern web technologies for optimal performance and user experience.
+The site includes an intelligent AI assistant that provides contextual responses about Amarjeet's expertise in AI solutions, full-stack development, and cloud architecture.
+The application is production-ready and optimized for AWS deployment with comprehensive build tools and deployment configurations.

 # User Preferences